 But I noticed something.
 It wouldn’t matter the emotion of the day, something was missing.
 After almost a decade of blogging, I’d grown accustomed to my inner scribe taking notes as I go, finding lessons here and metaphor there.
 The world rang hollow without the echo of my muse.

-I write to exhale, to find stability in the chaos, and to provide a real glimpse of me and the world through my senses.
+I write to exhale, to find sense and stability in the chaos, and to provide a real glimpse of me and the world through words and images.
+It’s an inherently personal endeavor that strives to connect with you along your path to personal authenticity, peace, and fulfillment.

 P.S.
-I’m East Coast by birth, Illinoisan by association — too slow for NYC, not polite enough for Champaign-Urbana.
-I’m a 46-year-old gardener, tech leader, photographer, armchair coach and politician, and wanna-be foodie.
+I’m Connecticut-bred and Illinois-planted — too slow for NYC, not quite polite enough for Champaign-Urbana.
+I’m a 40-something, divorced dad, tech leader, photographer, writer, gardener, skychaser, political junkie, armchair philosopher, and wanna-be foodie.
 Since 2014, I’ve shared my 1,000 sq. ft. apartment with my teenage son two days a week and every other weekend.
-If we’re not binge watching a new series on Netflix, we’re probably at a marching band event or track meet.
-Currently on an even stretch of road after a couple of decades twisting and turning along these crazy little things we call love and life.
+If we’re not binge watching a new series on Netflix, we’re probably listening to music or at a marching band event or track meet.
+I’m currently on an even stretch of road after a couple of decades twisting and turning along these crazy little things we call love and life.